 |Date of Origin||Wednesday August 09th, 2017 approx. 09:00 PM|

 |Location||Willamette National Forest, Middle Fork Ranger District, 23 miles south of Oakridge,OR.|

 |Percent of Perimeter Contained||81%|

 |Estimated Containment Date||Friday December 01st, 2017 approx. 12:00 AM|

 Patrol and Monitor

 |Projected Incident Activity|

 Limited fire behavior

-The fire will be returned to the local unit on 09/11/17 at 0600.
-ICS209 an press releases will not be continued unless a significant event occurs.
+The fire was returned to the local unit on 09/11/17.
+Area closures have been lifted but some road closures remain in effect.
+This page will not be updated unless a significant event occurs.